-New general order due to rising infection figures
+New general decree due to rising infection figures

-Corona infection figures in the Waldeck-Frankenberg district have risen dramatically in recent days.
-While the incidence was still 48.6 on September 1, it rose to 82.4 within 24 hours, due to 79 new infections that had been added in the course of one day.
-According to First District Commissioner and Head of Health Karl Frese, this development forced the district to intervene immediately.
+The Corona infection figures in the Waldeck-Frankenberg district have risen drastically in the last few days.
+While the incidence was 48.6 on 1 September, it rose to 82.4 within 24 hours, due to 79 new infections that occurred in the course of one day.
+According to First District Councillor and Head of Health Karl Frese, this development forced the district to intervene immediately.

-Specifically, the following regulations apply, effective at 0:00 a.m. on September 4 and initially limited until and including September 16:
+In detail, the following regulations apply, with effect from 0.00 hrs on 4 September and initially limited until 16 September inclusive:

-• Admission to enclosed rooms at meetings, trade fairs, events and cultural events in accordance with Section 16 (1) CoSchuV only with negative proof in accordance with Section 3 CoSchuV regardless of the number of participants (i.e. also for more than 25 up to and including 100 persons).
+• Admission to closed rooms at meetings, trade fairs, events and cultural events according to § 16 para.
+1 CoSchuV only with negative proof according to § 3 CoSchuV regardless of the number of participants (i.e. also with more than 25 up to and including 100 persons).
 This also applies to private celebrations in public or specially rented rooms.

-• Admission as a visitor in facilities for the disabled only with negative proof according to § 3 CoSchuV.
+• Admission as a visitor to facilities for the disabled only with negative proof according to § 3 CoSchuV.

 • Admission to indoor catering only for guests with negative proof according to § 3 CoSchuV (does not apply to employees in company canteens).